mkatychev/nix-slides/slides/index.md

 ---

-# Nix - Content-Adressable Store cont.
+# Nix - Content-Addressable Store cont.

 Derivations can be very diverse: